Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

 Liturgy of the Hours, Second Edition - Ascension

 Ascension announced a full line-up of premium, standard, and large-print editions, and their website includes a number of details and photos.
-Overall, the standard and large-print editions appear to be analogous to the existing editions from CBPCorp., with improved design by 2K/DENMARK and better materials.
+Overall, the standard and large-print editions appear to be analogous to the existing editions from CBPCorp., designed by 2K/DENMARK and with higher-quality materials.
 The premium edition with a goatskin leather cover will be a substantial improvement over existing options.

-The premium edition has some noticeable yapp in the above photo.
-These look to be beautiful and well-crafted breviaries, but they ought not to be stored vertically like this despite coming with a handsome box.
+The premium edition has some noticeable yapp (cover extending over the text block) in the above photo.
+These look to be beautiful and well-crafted breviaries and include a handsome box, though I would store these horizontally given the yapp.

 The standard edition also appears to come with a display box, which should be suitable for storing these with negligible yapp.
-From a practical standpoint, though, the storage box should only have three bays, as one of the volumes will always be out and about in service.
+From a practical standpoint, though, the storage box might be better with only three bays, as one of the volumes will always be out and about in service.
 I am curious to see what material the cover is on the standard edition and how rigid it is.

 The two photos above seem to show different colored ribbons: first brightly colored ribbons similar to the first edition, and second more muted colors that are more becoming of a prayer book.
 I hope the final product includes these ribbons with muted colors.

-The size of the Ascension second edition looks to be comparable to the first edition, which is the correct size for holding in the hand to pray: not too large in height and width, and thick if needs to be.
+The size of the Ascension second edition looks to be comparable to the first edition and an ideal size for holding in the hand to pray: not too large in height and width, and thick if needs to be.

-One issue I have with the initial photos of the Ascension second edition is how busy the spine is.
-CBPCo.'s initial English American Interim Breviary: Prayer of Christians of 1971 had "CATHOLIC BOOK PUBLISHING COMPANY" on the spine.
-Thankfully, this was removed in the production first edition of 1975 and onward, giving a simple and dignified breviary.
-The Ascension edition, by contrast, looks cluttered and chintzy with the Ascension logo plastered on the spine.
-Even with two publishers now, everyone knows this is the Ascension breviary—the Ascension logo on the spine adds nothing, but it does detract from an otherwise dignified presentation.
+One small critique from the initial photos of the Ascension second edition is how busy the spine is.
+CBPCo.'s initial American Interim Breviary: Prayer of Christians of 1971, temporarily issued while the final translation work was completed after Vatican II, had "CATHOLIC BOOK PUBLISHING COMPANY" on the spine.
+Thankfully, this was removed in the production edition of 1975 and onward, giving a simple and dignified spine.
+I hope Ascension may take a cue from their predecessor and move toward a simpler spine without the Ascension logo—it adds nothing, but it does detract from an otherwise dignified presentation.

 Word on Fire